4 Essential Features of a Website in 2025

 For the company, not only does this mean you are far more likely to make a sale; it also gets customers coming back over and over.
 It’s a technique that Amazon has mastered and which virtually every other online business wants to emulate.

 Customers expect every aspect of a website to be easy to use.
 This includes the fast-loading, mobile-friendliness and personalisation mentioned above, as well as a raft of other important features.
-Key here are simple navigation, so that whatever the user wants to find, they can do so quickly, and advanced product search, so that results can be filtered by size, colour, price or brand, etc. The checkout process should also be simple, without the need to fill in lots of information and with payment options to suit the user’s preferred payment methods.
+Key here are simple navigation, so that whatever the user wants to find, they can do so quickly, and advanced product search, so that results can be filtered by size, color, price or brand, etc. The checkout process should also be simple, without the need to fill in lots of information and with payment options to suit the user’s preferred payment methods.

 Customers also expect finding information to be easy.
 This means providing FAQs or knowledgebases, while making it simple to get in touch and get speedy replies.
 Today, many websites feature chatbots, which have replaced live chat to customer service reps with interactions with AI-enabled software.
 Although the AI takes time to train, unlike a human, it can work around the clock and chat to multiple consumers simultaneously, answering the vast majority of queries that they ask of it.
 Importantly for generating sales, it can also initiate conversations and make product recommendations.